Subdomains, Addon Domains And Parked Domains

 • Redirect visitors from other web pages or domain names to specific web pages on a new website,

-• Ensure that visitors who mistype or hyphenate your domain name reach you (e.g. my-domain-name.com vs mydomainname.com)
+• Ensure that visitors who mistype or hyphenate your domain name can still reach (e.g. my-domain-name.com vs mydomainname.com)

 • etc.